Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Experiments

 To evaluate the usefulness of different components in our model, we perform several ablation experiments about each component in a single query mode on Market-1501 dataset.
 Note that all the experiments in this section follow the same settings in Section IV.
 A.

-\textbf{Influences of Each Component (Same domain):} Our network is composed of different components, so we add these components (SAM, CAM, MPFE,MGO and Bag of tricks) into the baseline in turn, and follow the same training settings.
-The ablation experiment can prove that each component plays a positive role in improving our model's performance.
+\textbf{Influences of Each Component (Same domain):} Our network is composed of different components, so we add these components (SAM, CAM, MPFE, MGO, and Bag of tricks) into the baseline in turn, and follow the same training settings and bag of tricks consists of random erasing, Label Smoothing, and warm-up strategy.
+The ablation experiment can prove that each component plays a positive role in improving the performance of our model.

 The baseline we refer to in Section IV.
-A is ResNet-50, which can reach 71.1\% and 88.1\% of mAP and Rank 1 on the Market-1501 dataset.
-The performance of our baseline used can reach the same level compare with the baseline reported by other papers.
-Then we add Bag of tricks, MGO, MPFE, SAM and CAM to the baseline respectively during the training process.
-As shown in Table~\ref{tab:6}, the interaction of all these components makes our model reach 95.7\% on Rank -1 and 87.7\% on mAP accuracy on Market-1501 dataset, and the individual experiment shows that each component has a positive effect for our model.
-Our approach has improved the baseline network by 7.6\% of Rank-1 and 16.6\% of mAP.
+A is ResNet-50, which can reach 71.1\% and 88.1\% of mAP and rank-1 on the Market-1501 dataset.
+The performance of our baseline used can reach the same level compared with the baseline reported by other papers.
+Then we add Bag of tricks, MGO, MPFE, SAM, and CAM to the baseline respectively during the training process.
+As shown in Table~\ref{tab:6}, the interaction of all these components makes our model reach 95.7\% on rank-1 and 87.7\% on mAP accuracy on Market-1501 dataset, and the individual experiment shows that each component has a positive effect on our model.
+Our approach has improved the baseline network by 7.6\% of rank-1 and 16.6\% of mAP.
 It is noteworthy that in all the components, the use of local features can greatly improve our model's performance, especially the improvement effect of mAP.

 Meanwhile, we also introduce different components into the baseline one by one to evaluate how framework components contribute to the baseline.
 We conducted multiple experiments on the DukeMTMC-reID dataset.
 As shown in Table~\ref{tab:duke}, any single component can improve the performance of the model.
 This indicates that these five components are mutually complementary each other.
+In addition, we keep the experimental settings unchanged and test the performance of MGO and PCB in our model, respectively.
+As can be seen from Table 7, when using PCB to obtain local features, the model obtains 88.7\% of rank-1 and 79.5\% of mAP.
+However, when using MGO to obtain the local visual cues, the model achieves 90.2\% of rank-1 and 80.2\% of mAP, and the results are improved by 1.5\% and 0.7\% for rank-1 and mAP, respectively.
+The experimental results show that the local features obtained by MGO are more robust and the feature representation ability of the model is also enhanced.